How do I avoid the long point-in-time recovery period of my Amazon RDS for MySQL instance?

 0

-I want to avoid a long wait for my point-in-time recovery (PITR) of a DB instance in Amazon Relational Database Service (Amazon RDS) for MySQL.
+I want to avoid a long point-in-time recovery (PITR) time period of my Amazon Relational Database Service (Amazon RDS) for MySQL instance.

 Short description

-• The required time to perform the volume restore.
+• The required time to perform the latest snapshot restore.

-• The quantity and size of transaction logs that existed between the time of the last automated snapshot and the PITR API call.
+• The quantity and size of the transaction logs that exist between the time of the last automated snapshot and the PITR API call.

 • The applied contents of the transaction logs that are part of the instance recovery.

 • The types of DB instance classes.
-Different instance classes might have different I/O throughput that can affect log applying performance.
+Different instance classes might have different I/O throughput that might affect the log applying performance.

-• The DB instances are in the storage full state.
-For more information, see Working with backups.
+• DB instances that are in a storage full state.

 • You use temporary tables, in-memory tables, and distributed transactions.
 For more information, see Diagnosing and resolving point-in-time restore failures.

-• If you set sync_binlog to 0, then the performance overhead that's required to sync the binary logs might be reduced.
+• You set sync_binlog to 0.
+This setting might reduce the performance overhead that's required to sync the binary logs.
 Also, when there's a power failure or operating system (OS) crash, some commits might not sync to the binary logs.
 This asynchronization might affect PITR capabilities.
 It's a best practice to set sync_binlog to 1 so that you don't lose events from binary logs.
 For more information, see sync_binlog on the MySQL website.

 Resolution